Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 By law, the IRS must contact your spouse or former spouse.
 There are no exceptions, even for victims of spousal abuse or domestic violence.

-However, to protect your privacy, the IRS will not disclose your personal information (for example, your current name, address, phone number(s), information about your employer, your income or assets) or any other information that does not relate to making a determination about your request for relief from liability.
+To protect your privacy, the IRS will not disclose your personal information (such as your current name, address, phone number(s), or information about your employer, your income, or your assets).
+Any other information you provide that the IRS uses to make a determination about your request for relief from liability could be disclosed to the person you list on line 6.
+If you have concerns about your privacy or the privacy of others, you should redact or black out personal information in the material you submit.

 Types of Relief